deciduously/music/post.md

 Finally, we have to `sleep_until_end()` the thread until the sound completes playing (which for `SineWave` is never), or else the program will move right along and exit.
 You'll have to kill this run with `Ctrl-C`, this sound will play forever.

-One way we could solve this **whole shindig** is by simply modulating the pitch passed to `SineWave` based on the intervals we already went over.
+By simply modulating the pitch passed to `SineWave`, we could generate any pitch we want.
+That's what the onle-liner does, it's selecting an offset to pass from the list `[0,2,4,5,7,9,11,12]`, so we know that works.
 And, like, *cool*, I guess.
 We can do a lot better, though.
-What exactly do those intervals mean?
+What's so special about these numbers?

 #### A Little Music Theory